Red–Green Alliance (Denmark): History

 In the 2011 Danish general election, the party received 6.7% of the vote and tripled its representation from 4 seats to 12 seats.
+This was attributed to the unpopular decision of the Socialist People's Party to enter a governing coalition, with left-wing voters being attracted to the Red-Green Alliance instead.
 The party contested the 2013 local elections on a platform of improving public transport and making greater public investment.

-As part of the left-leaning "Red bloc" coalition with the Social Democrats, the Red–Green Alliance accepted the government budget twice and was in opposition twice in the period from 2011 to 2015.
-But at no point did they report direct opposition to the government.
+As part of the left-leaning "Red bloc" coalition with the Social Democrats, the Red–Green Alliance accepted the government budget twice and was in opposition twice in the period from 2011 to 2015, but at no point did they report direct opposition to the government.
 In the 2015 general election, the party received 7.8% of the vote and increased its representation from 12 to 14 seats.
+For the 2019 European Parliament election, the party voted in a landmark decision to stand a candidate, having hitherto endorsed the People's Movement against the EU.
+The Red-Green Alliance's Nikolaj Villumsen won a seat at the expense of the People's Movement, and sat with The Left in the European Parliament The Socialist Youth Front ceased co-operation with the Red-Green Alliance in 2025, citing the party's 'moderation', growing nationalism and acceptance of Denmark's position in NATO.
+In the 2026 general election, the party increased from 9 to 11 seats.

 Organization

 Leadership

 The party is the only one in the Folketing which does not have an official party leader, instead having collective leadership.
 However, since 2009 it has had a political spokesperson, who has served as the party's de facto representative, and serves as its leader in party leader debates.